 • There will be no loss of social housing and Waterloo residents can move back into new homes as they are completed

 • The redevelopment will be staged over 15-20 years

-• Social housing tenant relocations will not start until at least mid-2018 and will occur in stages throughout the redevelopment program
+• Social housing tenant relocations will not start until at least mid-2018 and all relocated residents have the right to return

 • FACS will ensure that community services and maintenance on the Waterloo Estate continues during the redevelopment